bxk21/search-input/README.md

 ## Implementation Notes

-The supplied X-Rapidapi-Key is invalid.
-Perhaps it's old, or perhaps someone else leaked it.
+* I would normally put the key into an `.env` file, but I'm afraid it'd be too much hassle for the end user to test.

-Instead, I spoofed example data to display.
+* My RocketAPI account is the basic free one, so only 100 API calls are allowed.
+If so, please use the exampleResponse data in the searchAPI.ts file.

-I would normally put the key into an `.env` file, but I'm afraid it'd be too much hassle to test.
+* Check out my `rtkq` project for extremely in-depth API calls and implementations.

 ## To Run